ka8725/ka8725.github.com/_posts/2012-04-28-how-to-deploy-redmine-to-heroku.md

 There is a limitation for free version of this add-on: *200 emails per day*.
 So if you have more emails for one day you have to change plan of add-on to more appropriate.
 For more information, please, read [add-on desription](https://addons.heroku.com/sendgrid).

-Create *config/email.yml* file and add there the following changes and change user_name and password to yours:
+Create *config/configuration.yml* file and add there the following changes and change user_name and password to yours:

-	{{ruby}}
+{% highlight ruby %}
 production:
   delivery_method: :smtp
   smtp_settings:
     address: "smtp.sendgrid.net"
     port: 25
     authentication: :plain
     domain: "heroku.com"
     user_name: "SENDGRID_USERNAME"
     password: "SENDGRID_PASSWORD"
+{% endhighlight %}

 Push changes to the heroku:

+	git add -A
-	git commit -am "email configuration"
+	git commit -m "email configuration"
 	gut push heroku

 ## Save uploaded files to Amazon S3

 If you are going to add attachment to tasks or just upload files to redmine you can setup **redmine_s3** plugin: http://github.com/ka8725/redmine_s3.git](http://github.com/ka8725/redmine_s3.git).
 Please follow link to read instrunctions how to install it.
 This is my fork of original gem: **git://github.com/tigrish/redmine_s3.git**

-> **NOTE:** Since **Redmine 2** has released there are many changes there and gem **git://github.com/tigrish/redmine_s3.git** is not working with it now.
+> Since **Redmine 2** has released there are many changes there and gem **git://github.com/tigrish/redmine_s3.git** is not working with it now.
 That's why I forked this gem and have changed it.

-> **NOTE:** Don't forget to remove directory **plugins/redmine_s3/.git** before make commit.
+> Don't forget to remove directory **plugins/redmine_s3/.git** before make commit.
 This plugin won't be install on the **Heroku** otherwise and you won't be able to save files to **s3**.

 Push changes to the heroku:

+	git add -A
-	git commit -am "s3 configuration"
+	git commit -m "s3 configuration"
 	gut push heroku

+To start server on the heroku you should also remove this code from *config/environment.rb*:

+{% highlight ruby %}
+# Make sure there's no plugin in vendor/plugin before starting
+vendor_plugins_dir = File.join(Rails.root, "vendor", "plugins")
+if Dir.glob(File.join(vendor_plugins_dir, "*")).any?
+  $stderr.puts "Plugins in vendor/plugins (#{vendor_plugins_dir}) are no longer allowed. " +
+    "Please, put your Redmine plugins in the `plugins` directory at the root of your " + "Redmine directory (#{File.join(Rails.root, "plugins")})" exit 1 end
+{% endhighlight %}

-That's it - you have free bugtracker on the intenet.
+That's it - you have free bugtracker on the internet.
 Check it out: [http://redmine-todo.heroku.com](http://redmine-todo.heroku.com).

 ## Conclusion